-Come and see our next show!
-The delightful Quartermaine's Terms by Simon Gray.
-Performances 14 to 16 October in the Untiarian Meeting House, Churchgate Street.
+Come and see our next show - 'A Doll's House' by Henrik Ibsen.
+17 to 19 March, Unitarian Meeting House, Churchgate Street.
 Tickets on sale now!

 Unitarian Meeting House, Churchgate St, Bury St Edmunds

 All welcome.
 Members and non-members alike.
 Come and introduce yourself!

 Did you know that BTW now offer a costume and property hire service?
 Visit the photo databases below and contact our Secretary for details.

 Click on the buttons to be taken to our large and expanding collection of properties and costume.